FAQ

 To fix this, you will need to modify your webhook endpoint code to respond to heartbeat events and re-establish a webhook connection.

-Why does my computed webhook signature differ from X-Hook-Signature
+Why does my computed webhook signature differ from X-Hook-Signature?

-can be found in the header of the initial request sent to your webhook endpoint during the initial handshake process.
+When computing your SHA256 HMAC signature, make sure to utilize the X-Hook-Secret and the full body of the request.
+The X-Hook-Secret can be found in the header of the initial request sent to your webhook endpoint during the initial handshake process.
 The full body of the request should also be used, not just a portion of the data inside the request body.

 Additionally, check the documentation of the library you are using to compute the SHA256 HMAC signature, as it may require you to convert the request body from an object into a string.